Chitra Ramaswamy

 Chitra Ramaswamy is a British journalist of South Asian descent.
 Her books are Homelands: The History of a Friendship, published by Canongate Books, and Expecting: The Inner Life of Pregnancy, published by Saraband.

-Ramaswamy is currently a restaurant critic in Scotland for the Alba supplement in the Scottish edition of The Sunday Times.
-She was one of the Guardian's TV reviewers.
+Ramaswamy is currently a restaurant critic in Scotland for the Alba supplement in the Scottish edition of The Times.
+She was one of The Guardians TV reviewers.

 Biography

 Ramaswamy grew up in Richmond, London.
-She has a BA in English Literature from University of Glasgow.
+She has a BA degree in English Literature from the University of Glasgow.

-She is bisexual and lives in Edinburgh, Scotland with her partner Claire and two children.
+She is bisexual and lives in Edinburgh, Scotland, with her partner Claire and two children.